 Google’s algorithm is changing daily, and one of its search features is SERP.
 It stands for Search Engine Results Page, which contains organic and paid search results.

-Google provides users with a better search experience and is upgraded to what we see years back.
+Google provides users a better search experience and has upgraded to what we see years back.

 If you notice that now users can get their answers without clicking on the webpages, and Google, try to show on-page content to save users’ time.